 A Cambridge graduate, David Gray worked as a partner for Hepworth and Chadwick in Leeds between 1982 and 2000 (Hepworth and Chadwick was renamed Eversheds in 1997.)
 He took on a full-time management role as Managing Partner for Eversheds North in 2000 and in 2003 was appointed Managing Partner and Chief Executive for Eversheds.
 He became Pro-Chancellor and Chair of Council (the Universitys governing body) on 1 August 2013.

-Membership of the University Executive Group (UEG) comprises the Vice-Chancellor, the Deputy Vice-Chancellor, the Pro-Vice-Chancellors, the faculty deans, the Finance Director, the Marketing Director, the Director of Human Resources, the Director of Facilities Management and the University Secretary.
+University Executive GroupMembership of the University Executive Group (UEG) comprises the Vice-Chancellor, the Deputy Vice-Chancellors, the Executive Deans, the Chief Operating Officer, the Chief Financial Officer, the Chief Information and Digital Officer, the Marketing Director, the Director of Human Resources, the Director of Campus Development and the University Secretary.

-His brief includes implementing innovative measures to ensure students benefit from an outstanding education and excellent all-round experience, widening participation, promoting teaching excellence and innovation, and further boosting the employability of the Universitys students.
+His brief includes implementing innovative measures to ensure that students benefit from an outstanding education and excellent all-round experience, widening participation, promoting teaching excellence and innovation, and further boosting the employability of the Universitys students.

 As University Secretary, Roger is responsible amongst other things for providing advice and support to the Council, Senate and their committees; corporate governance, including ethics; overseeing and co-ordinating the Universitys response to changes in the external regulatory framework; policy and compliance in relation to Freedom of Expression and Prevent; student discipline, complaints and appeals; policy and investigatory responsibilities in relation to whistleblowing, bribery and corruption, and allegations of misconduct in academic research; legal services and legal compliance, including GDPR and Freedom of Information; protocol, including graduation ceremonies and other major University events; and overseeing the management of critical incidents (including student emergencies).

 Martin Holmes is the Universitys first Marketing Director.
 He is a graduate of Geography from the University of Sheffield and joined Marks and Spencer in 1984 where he undertook a variety of commercial and marketing roles before joining the University in March 2005.

 Andy is a Professor of Environmental Sustainability.
 He is a Fellow of the Royal Geographical Society and Member of The British Soil Science Society.
 He has developed research approaches that integrate a range of disciplines including soil science, ecology, development studies and environmental social sciences and has led inter-disciplinary research projects across African drylands.